Malta Passport Ranking

-The Maltese passport currently ranks on the 8th place according to the Guide visa index.
+The Maltese passport currently ranks on the 8th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 184 countries.
 This makes it one of the most desirable passports in the world with a very high mobility score.
 Maltese passport holders have visa-free and visas on arrival access to countries such as Brazil, Japan, the United Kingdom, United Arab Emirates, United States and the entire European Union allowing almost instant travel worldwide.
 Maltese passport holders do however require a visa to enter about 42 destinations in the world.
 Some destinations where a visa is required are China, India and Oman.

 The island Republic of Malta consists of 5 regions and is part the European Union.
 It is located in Southern Europe, in the Mediterranean Sea with the closest country being Italy to the north.
 The most important regions are Central, North and South.
 Malta has a surface area of 316 square kilometers and is therefore one of the smallest countries in the European Union.
 Its climate is Mediterranean with mild rainy winters and hot dry summers.
 Its geography is defined by mostly low terrain with coastal cliffs.